 Eco-efficient products and solutions

 The environmental impacts of Cargotec’s own operations are fairly small in comparison to the complete value chain.
 We therefore put a lot of effort into helping our customers reduce their environmental impact.
 The biggest emission savings are achieved when using our products and we are striving to continuously grow our portfolio of eco-efficient products and solutions.
 This portfolio includes electrically driven equipment, digital solutions, automation and services.
 We are pioneers in sustainable cargo handling and will take our role seriously now and in the future.

 We develop occupational health and safety issues continuously to secure a safe working environment for our employees.

-Our management follows actively the development on this area on various organisational levels.
+Our management follows actively the development in this area on various organisational levels.
 Our ultimate target is zero occupational injuries, and some of our sites have already achieved that level.

-Occupational health and safety issues are included in Cargotec’s sustainability targets, which the Board of Directors and the Extended Executive Board follow regularly.
+Occupational health and safety issues are included in Cargotec’s sustainability targets, which the Board of Directors and the Cargotec Leadership Team follow regularly.
 Business areas have their specific occupational health and safety programmes, which are built to take into consideration the characteristics of their respective operational environments.